-Lyle Povah announces Drum Run - a bold new ADventure to bring together communities WITH RUNNING and drumming events to benefit local charities.
+Lyle Povah announces Drum Run - a bold new ADventure to inspire communities WITH RUNNING, drumming, and yoga events

 We need your ideas!

 Drum Run is a running and drumming adventure project that connects communities and promotes and models health in BC.

 Drum Run began as an inspirational vision that has been incubated and developed over years.
 We're now in the initial stages of creating a series of distance runs and Drum Circles, combined with Kundalini Yoga that will ultimately strengthen communities across the province and give us an opportunity to run, and drum, and have fun together.